 Giacomo Balla (1871-1958) was one of the undisputed masters of modern Italian art: one of the five signatories of Futurism’s initial painting manifestos of 1910 and a pioneering figure of European Modernism.
 Giacomo Balla: Designing the Future ran at the Estorick Collection from 5 April until 25 June 2017.

-The exhibition comprises 116 works loaned by the the Biagiotti Cigna Collection – one of the largest collections of Balla’s works in the world.
+The exhibition comprised 116 works loaned by the the Biagiotti Cigna Collection – one of the largest collections of Balla’s works in the world.
 Assembled by the renowned Italian fashion designer Laura Biagiotti and her husband Gianni Cigna, the full collection of over 200 works represents the artist’s entire oeuvre.
 It encompasses figurative painting and drawing, as well as abstraction and applied art and many of Balla’s fashion-related designs.
-Examples of all these styles will be included in the exhibition, alongside actual items of Futurist furniture and clothing.
+Examples of all these styles were included in the exhibition, alongside actual items of Futurist furniture and clothing.

-The exhibition is accompanied by a catalogue.
+The exhibition catalogue is available in our shop.
 Buy now